KennethGrace/KennethGrace/README.md

 After graduating high-school I received the opportunity for an internship at Dyntek Services Inc, a national technology solutions company.
 Over the course of only 5 years, I've worked my way into a Senior Project Consultant role.
 I live and work and a break neck pace and I have no intention of slowing down now.

 I attended the College of Southern Nevada, the University of Nevada Las Vegas, and Western Governors University for all my classical training in C/C++, Java, Web development, SQL, Kernel development, and project management.

-My life goal is to produce the first artificial general intelligence and this is what I spend the vast majority of my free-time working on.
-My wife, a cognitive scientist at the University of Nevada Las Vegas, and I collaborate and discuss novel solutions in this exciting and challenging field.